 Washington D.C. - Rep. Andy Harris (R-MD), Chairman of the House Science, Space, and Technology (SST) Committee Subcommittee on Energy and Environment, today released the following statement regarding the Environmental Protection Agency’s (EPA) hydraulic fracturing study:

-Washington DC – Science, Space, and Technology Committee Chairman Ralph Hall (R-TX) today released the following statement after the Department of Labor released its employment data for the month of May:
+Washington DC – Science, Space, and Technology Committee Chairman Ralph Hall (R-TX) today released the following statement after the Department of Labor released its employment data for the month of June:

 Washington, D.C. – Science, Space, and Technology Committee Chairman Ralph M. Hall (R-TX) today praised House passage of a bill to reform and streamline federal transportation programs, particularly noting the important surface transportation research included in the legislation.
 Chairman Hall and Committee Member Rep.